kkinnear/zprint/README.md

       (bother [this x y] (list x y a b)))
 ```

 #### :fn

-Print the first argument on the same line as the (fn ...) if it will
+Print the first argument on the same line as the `(fn ...)` if it will
 fit on the same line.
 If it does, and the second argument is a vector,
 print it on the same line as the first argument if it fits.
+Indentation
+is controlled by `:list {:indent n}`.

 ```clojure
   (fn [a b c]